apiel/zicBox/NOTE.md

 - TODO ui component, should they be allowed to have child...

 - TODO load vst and lv2 plugin?

+- FIXME since track run on different thread, they might be out of sync, as tempo is running only after...
+Would need to run tempo first and define for which sample clock tick happen...

 ## Pixel TODO